 If we motor upriver, what if we can’t find a place to spin on our anchor?
 What if it’s too shallow?
 What if conditions get bad and I have to take our daughter to a safe location…and Simon requests to stay on board alone?
 What if the boat ends up 20 miles on land in someone’s living room?
 What if…?

-Throughout our five-year sailing history, of which 2 ½ years have been a full time, we’ve encountered a variety of storms.
-Heck, we’ve sailed through three Force 10 storms (to put that in context, I think Force 12 is a hurricane – Force 10 is bad) and have experienced waterspouts, lightning and thunder, hail and torrential downpours.
-At marina’s, we’ve worked hard to protect our boat when major storms hit…Once, one of the cleats from the dock pulled right out.
+Throughout our five-year sailing history, of which 2 ½ years have been full-time, we’ve encountered a variety of storms.
+Heck, we’ve sailed through three Force 10 storms (to put that in context, I think Force 12 is a hurricane – Force 10 is bad) and have experienced waterspouts, lightning and thunder, hail, and torrential downpours.
+At marinas, we’ve worked hard to protect our boat when major storms hit…Once, one of the cleats from the dock pulled right out.
 We quickly managed to use another cleat and no damage occurred.

 So…dealing with a hurricane season…fear is what I feel.